csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/programming-fundamentals.md

 We also have the relational operators for comparing values (`==`, `!=`, `<`, `>`),
 and the logical operators (`&&`, `and`, `||`, `or`, `!`, `not`).

-So, we've covered, datatypes, variables, and operations.
+So, we've covered, datatypes, variables, and operators.
 Next is the conditionals.

 ## Conditionals